-The director has shared details of his record collection in an interview with Discogs.
+At this time the director has shared details of his record collection in an interview with Discogs.

-He also shed some light on how his records have inspired not just soundtracks but also the scripts of films itself: “I’ve long been saying that I have a modus operandi where when I’m thinking about a movie, I go into my record room, and I start looking for music for the film.
+Additionally he also shed some light on how his records have inspired not just soundtracks but also the scripts of films itself: “I’ve long been saying that I have a modus operandi where when I’m thinking about a movie, I go into my record room, and I start looking for music for the film.
 And that’s kind of how I’ve been doing it from the beginning.”

-Tarantino concludes by saying, “I’m about as proud of my discography as I am of my filmography.
+Finally, Tarantino concludes by saying, “I’m about as proud of my discography as I am of my filmography.
 I really really like my soundtrack albums, and I think for me they’re wonderful.
 Every single one of them.
 And I really love them.
 I’m very proud of them, and I actually have them in my record room.
 I have all of them up on the wall, and they all look really damn good together, and I get really proud when I look at them.”